garconvacher/eBookDys/readme.md

 ## Abstract

-To sum things up:

 - Trebuchet MS is the default typeface (it seems to be one of the dys readers’ favorites).
-- text is left-aligned, without hyphens.
+- Text is left-aligned, without hyphens.
-- italics are styled as bold.
+- Italics are styled as bold.
-- we try to override drop caps.
+- We try to override drop caps.
-- headings in bigger `font-size` + bold + lowercase.
+- Headings in bigger `font-size` + bold + lowercase.
-- block paragraphs (no indent, top margin).
+- Block paragraphs (no indent, top margin).
-- larger `line-height` (1.75).
+- Larger `line-height` (1.75).
-- yellow and mint green backgrounds are provided as classes for body if needed.
+- Yellow, mint, blue and pink backgrounds are provided as classes for body if needed.
+- A baseline grid can be added using class `.baseline` to body.
-- a border is declared for `aside`.
+- A border is declared for `aside`.
-- the title of `abbr` is displayed between parentheses.
+- The title of `abbr` is displayed between parentheses.
-- the `vertical-align` for `sub/sup` is set to baseline.
+- The `vertical-align` for `sub/sup` is set to baseline.
-- since decorative images may interfere, we try to hide them.
+- Since decorative images may interfere, we try to hide them.

 ## To do

-- `letter-` and `word-spacing`
+- `letter-` and `word-spacing` (yup, the weird bug I encountered for inline elements is probably due to the reset)
 - ~~lake placid blue and pink backgrounds~~
 - ~~a horizontal line to show text’s baseline may help some~~